Tania Candiani: 'I am intrigued about how science's vision carries ideas of collective futures'

 How would you describe the relationship between quantum physics and science fiction narratives?
 How can we explore these entanglements through art?

-There is a beautiful way to describing those entanglements in what Donna Haraway calls SF, which takes the initials of Science Fact, Science Fiction, Speculative Fabulations, to refer to an area of flexibility to understand, through critical theory, intersectional views represented by speculative feminism, the creative possibilities of science fiction and accuracy of science facts.
-This flexible knowledge is fruitful to address the hybridity of experimental materiality and fiction and opens up the door for unexpected transdisciplinary outcomes.
+There is a beautiful way to describe those entanglements in what Donna Haraway calls SF, which takes the initials of Science Fact, Science Fiction, Speculative Fabulations, to refer to an area of flexibility to understand, through critical theory, intersectional views represented by speculative feminism, the creative possibilities of science fiction and accuracy of science facts.
+This flexible knowledge effectively addresses the hybridity of experimental materiality and fiction and opens up the door for unexpected transdisciplinary outcomes.

 Both the perception of the nature of things and the apprehension of reality have varied through the centuries, but, in moments of fundamental revision, the poetic sight and the scientific approach to capture the essence of “being” are more and more closely related.